-There's a refreshed version of the Ventrix out now.
-The North Face tells us the key differences are in regard to insulation and denier of fabric, rendering the new jacket about 3 ounces lighter than the previous version.
+A refreshed version of the Ventrix is currently available.
+The North Face tells us the key differences are to the insulation and denier of fabric, rendering the new jacket about three ounces lighter than the previous version.
 The latest incarnation is allover 20D fabric with 60G of insulation in the body and 80G in the hood, compared to the previous Ventrix's combination of 20, 30, 40, and 50D fabrics and 80G of insulation throughout.
 The updated Ventrix is also lacking the outer chest pocket of the previous version.
 Compare the two below; the new Ventrix is pictured first, followed up by the model we tested.

 Take note that because we haven't tested the newest model yet, the review below is still our account of the previous model.